shrimay18/Image_Editor/README.md

 6) horizontalInvertedImage : Here I First get the height and width of the image which i need to edit.
 Then I created a new bufferred Image in which I append the new changes.
 Then I used a nested for loop for getting the particular pixel values of the image, then i set the values according to the need in the new bufferred image.
 This runs and successfully creates a result image in the current working directory with name horizontalInvertedImage.jpg.

-7)croppedImage :Here i first get the height and width of the image which i need to edit.Then i created a new buffered image in which i append the changes .Then I used a nested for loop for getting the particular pixel values of the image , then i iterated the outer loop till height by 2 and the inner loop till width by 2 to crop the given image .
+7)croppedImage :Here i first get the height and width of the image which i need to edit.Then i created a new buffered image in which i append the changes .Then I used a nested for loop for getting the particular pixel values of the image , then i iterated the ou.ter loop till height by 2 and the inner loop till width by 2 to crop the given image .
 This image got stored in the buffered image created and the code runs succesfully and create a working directory with new name cropImage.jpg .

+8)quateredImage : Here i first get the height and width of the image which i need to edit.Then i created a new buffered image in whch i append the changes .Then i used a nested for loop for getting the particular pixel values.Then some modifications were made in the loop required to give a quater image .
+Now the image got stored in the buffer image and the code runs succesfully and create a working directory with new name quaterImage.jpg .

 ### Usage